join our collectors community

 What about driving, how are they different?

-In general I’d recommend the Mini to anyone looking to buy purely as a once-off.
-It drives the same, is a little easier to handle, is cheaper, smaller to store, and costs less.
-It’s the complete experience.
+In general I'd recommend the Mini to anyone looking to buy purely as a once-off nostalgic reminder.
+It drives very similar, is cheaper, smaller and easier to store, and you can smash into walls in an uncontrolled manner just the same.
+It's the complete experience!
+But if you're a professional hovercraft enthusiast?
+Get the bigger one.

 Typhoon Original or Typhoon II?